SpatialExperiment

 (e.g. cell identities and polygon coordinates).
 The latter can, in principle, contain alternative segmentations that may stem from, e.g., cell membrane, body, or nucleus stainings.
 In this way, different count matrices may be obtained by allocating molecules to a given set of boundaries.
 Analyses at the aggregated cell level may, in turn, be carried out using an ME-derived SPE (the ME package provides a wrapper for this).

-Giotto (Chen et al. 2023) (or Giotto Suite) provides tools to process, analyze and visualize spatial multi-omics data at multiple scales and resolutions.
-The package supports the analysis of an extensive set of sequencing- and imaging-based platforms with either transcriptomics and proteomics modailities such as Xenium, Visium HD and CODEX (Akoya).
+Giotto (or Giotto Suite) (Chen et al. 2023; Dries et al. 2021) provides tools to process, analyze and visualize spatial multi-omics data at multiple scales and resolutions.
+The package supports the analysis of an extensive set of sequencing- and imaging-based platforms with either transcriptomics and proteomics modalities such as Xenium, Visium HD, and CODEX (Akoya).
 Giotto

-provides utilities to manipulate spatial objects and images, detect spatial patterns and spatially-aware clusters, and support database-based backed data using dbverse for scalability.
+provides utilities to manipulate spatial objects and images, detect spatial patterns and spatially-aware clusters, and support database-based backend data using dbverse for scalability.

 applications are provided to conduct both automated and manual spatial alignment across adjacent tissue sections where users can interactively manage images and choose landmark points for co-registration.
 VoltRon